codeigniter4/CodeIgniter4/user_guide_src/source/models/entities.rst

 ============

 At its core, an Entity class is simply a class that represents a single database row.
-It has class properties to represent the database columns and provides any additional methods to implement the business logic for that row.
+It has class properties to represent the database columns, and provides any additional methods to implement the business logic for that row.
 The core feature, though, is that it doesn't know anything about how to persist itself.
 That's the responsibility of the model or the repository class.
 That way, if anything changes on how you need to save the object, you don't have to change how that object is used throughout the application.
 This makes it possible to